fnproject/fn/docs/operating/logging.md

 # Logging

-There are a few things to note about what FN logs.
+There are a few things to note about what Fn logs.

 ## Logspout